My Heart Will Go On: Critical reception

-The song has also received criticism.
-In 2011, Rolling Stone readers ranked it the seventh worst song of the 1990s, with the magazine writing, "Celine Dion's song and the movie have aged very poorly...Now [the song] probably just makes you cringe."
+The song has also received some criticism.
+In 2011, Rolling Stone readers ranked it the seventh worst song of the 1990s, with the magazine writing, "Celine Dion's song and the movie have aged very poorly...Now [the song] probably just makes you cringe".
 The Atlantic attributed the song's decline in popularity to its overexposure and added that over the years there have been many jokes that parody the song's lyrics by claiming "My Heart Will Go On" goes "on and on and on".
 Vulture reasoned that it has become fashionable to dislike the song because it "encapsulates most everything that once-enthusiastic moviegoers now dislike about Titanic: it's outdated, cheesy, and overly dramatic".
 Maxim deemed it "the second most tragic event ever to result from that fabled ocean liner".
+Titanic star Kate Winslet revealed in 2012 that she dislikes the song, and hearing it makes her "[feel] like throwing up".

 Accolades

-"My Heart Will Go On" has accumulated multiple awards from prestigious award giving bodies across the world.
+"My Heart Will Go On" accumulated multiple awards from prestigious award-giving bodies across the world.
 It won the 1998 Academy Award for Best Original Song.
 It dominated the 1999 Grammy Awards, winning Record of the Year — marking the first time to be won by a Canadian — Song of the Year, Best Female Pop Vocal Performance and Best Song Written Specifically for a Motion Picture or Television.
-The song also won the Golden Globe Award for Best Original Song in 1998.
+The song also won the Golden Globe Award for Best Original Song in 1998. it was also nominated for Best Song for A Movie at the 1998 MTV Movie Awards, but lost the award to "Men in Black" by Will Smith.

 The song won a Japanese Gold Disc Award, for Song of the Year, as well as a Billboard Music Award for Soundtrack Single of the Year.
 Moreover, it also won at MTV Asia Awards for International Song of the Year in 1999.

 It has been named one of the Songs of the Century.
 It is one of the best-selling singles ever in the United Kingdom, the second single released by Dion to sell over a million copies there.
 This made Dion one of only two female artists to date to have released two million-selling singles in Britain.
 In December 2007, the song was placed on number 21 on VH1's "100 Greatest Songs of the 90's".
 In April 2010, the UK radio station Magic 105.4 voted the single the "top movie song of all time" after listeners's votes.
 It was ranked at number 14 on AFI's 100 Years...100 Songs, celebrating the 100 greatest songs in American film history.